groue/GRMustache/Guides/configuration.md

 Configuration
 =============

-GRMustache have options: they are properties of a GRMustacheConfiguration instance.
+GRMustache has options: they are properties of a GRMustacheConfiguration instance.
 You basically have three levels of tuning: globally for all templates, per [template repository](template_repositories.md), or per template.

 The global default configuration is `[GRMustacheConfiguration defaultConfiguration]`: